- Celebrated film star, Trotskyist activist, supporter of Palestinians radicals

 In 1967 she took out a full-page ad in a United Kingdom publication, denouncing the U.S. bombing of North Vietnam.

-In the 1980s she was active in the nuclear freeze movement (a Soviet-sponsored initiative that would have frozen Soviet miltary superiority in place), and she protested American policies in Central America -- especially U.S. opposition to the Communist Sandinistas.
+In the 1980s Redgrave was active in the nuclear freeze movement (a Soviet-sponsored initiative that would have frozen Soviet miltary superiority in place), and she protested American policies in Central America -- especially U.S. opposition to the Communist Sandinistas.

 Prior to the 1991 Gulf War, Redgrave demanded the “withdrawal of U.S., British, and all imperialist troops from the Gulf.”
+She also called for the withdrawal of Saddam Hussein from Kuwait, but was prepared to allow that occupation to continue indefinitely rather than apply force.

 In 2002 Redgrave made a £50,000 bail payment for the Chechen separatist Akhmed Zakayev, who had helped plan a Moscow theater hostage-taking by armed Chechen rebels earlier that year -- an event that resulted in the deaths of at least 129 innocent people.